Juddymwai/blog-frontend/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
- <p>This project is a single web page  application known as Developer-Blog that is developed using react for the frontend and ruby for the backend.
-React has enable the app to be simple and easy to implement.
-The app uses active record to interact with the databse.
-Additionally the app has API routes in sinatra that handles CRUD operations.The functionality of the app is to enable users to access various blogs posts from developers.
+ <p>This project is a single web page  application known as Developer-Blog that is developed using react for the frontend.
+The functionality of the app is to enable users to access various blogs posts from developers.
 It additionally allows users to add their own posts once they are logged in.</p>

 ## Features
 As a user of the application,you will be able to :